Team Germany

 Sandra Isenberg Yaqu Pacha Team Germany

-Nature and animals have always fascinated me and I love the sea.
-I got to know YAQU PACHA in 2002 through my work at the dolphinarium in Münster.
-Dedicated and motivated people, as well as important contributions to species conservation immediately convinced me.
+Nature and animals have always fascinated me, and I love the sea.
+Through my work at the Münster Dolphinarium, I got to know YAQU PACHA in 2002.
+Committed and motivated people, as well as important contributions to species conservation, immediately convinced me.

-As a biologist and animal keeper, I was able to work in various zoological gardens with the very animals that are familiar from the YAQU PACHA projects: bottlenose dolphins, South American sea lions, giant otters and Amazon river dolphins.
-As a result, I was able to teach the zoo visitors interesting facts about the animals and their conservation every day.
+As a biologist and animal keeper, I had the opportunity to work with the very animals that are familiar from the YAQU PACHA projects in various zoos: bottlenose dolphins, South American sea lions, giant otters, and Amazon river dolphins.
+This allowed me to share interesting facts about the animals and their protection with zoo visitors every day.

-I was also able to visit various YAQU PACHA projects and teams on site in South America.
-It was great, impressive and motivating to meet so many people who are committed to species conservation.
+I also had the opportunity to visit various YAQU PACHA projects and teams on site in South America.
+It was wonderful, impressive, and motivating to meet so many people who are committed to species conservation.

 Sarah Kless